 So I got a second opinion from a different urologist who said current research showed that while pregnancy could weaken the repair, it was no longer viewed as serious problem.
 More importantly, he said he would perform the surgery because it was what I wanted and had nothing to do with any procedures my husband did or didn't want to have.
 Exactly.

 In December of 2010, I checked into West Penn Hospital and by that afternoon I was home.
+It was a simple outpatient procedure.
 I think the worst part for me was getting the anesthesia out of my system.
 I believe it made me really grumpy and affected my mood.
 But once that wore off, my life changed for the better.
 Much, much better!